-Back within the 60s when guys were running the huge superstock factory cars on the drag strip they decided, as racers naturally do, to succeed into larger engines and more horsepower.
+Back in the 60s when guys were running the huge superstock factory cars on the drag strip they decided, as racers naturally do, to succeed with larger engines and more horsepower.
 They ended up with a blown, fuel-injected engine.
 The funny car developed outside the framework of organized racing.
 They were late-model muscle cars.
 These funny cars weren’t integrated into the NHRA until about 1969.
 Everybody was hesitant about them back then, but they were really popular.
 The first Funny Cars were Hemi Dodges from the 60s.
 They’d had the rear wheels moved up the shaft chassis.
-The rear tires were increased, greatly oversized from stock.
+The rear tires were increased, and greatly oversized from stock.
 And searching at the cars they looked near stock, but not the simplest.

 Hence the name Funny Cars.
 The name just reasonably stuck and they’re sometimes called floppers; due to the way they flop along.
 The body shakes quite a bit as they get going.
 There was talk as recently because the first 90’s about changing the name to ‘fuel coupe’, but that never caught fire.
 They’re funny cars, although they do not look funny anymore, that’s what they’re which is what they are going to be.